-Intel Corp (INTC). is girding for a third straight quarter of falling sales, highlighting the chipmaker’s struggle to adapt in a world swiftly embracing mobile devices and leaving behind the personal-computer industry it dominates.
+Intel Corp (INTC:US). is girding for a third straight quarter of falling sales, highlighting the chipmaker’s struggle to adapt in a world swiftly embracing mobile devices and leaving behind the personal-computer industry it dominates.

 Sales in the current period may decline, Intel said yesterday, after reporting a 3 percent drop last quarter.
 That followed a 5 percent slide in the September quarter.
-The shares (INTC) fell the most since May 2010.
+The shares (INTC:US) fell the most since May 2010.

 Intel plans to spend about $13 billion on new plants and equipment in 2013, more than analysts had projected, to help it cater to growing demand for handsets and tablets.
 The effort won’t quickly help the Santa Clara, California-based company compensate for diminishing demand for PCs.